-Staring at seagulls stops them stealing your chips, according to new research.
+Staring at seagulls stops them stealing your food, according to new research.

-The scavenging birds are a nightmare for holidaymakers and tourists flocking to the coast - even snatching ice cream from their hands.
+The scavenging birds are a nightmare for both locals and holidaymakers flocking to the coast, often snatching ice cream and chips out of people's hands.

-Now scientists reckon they have come up with a simple solution - which is to look them straight in the eyes.
+Now scientists believe they have come up with a simple solution - which is to look the birds straight in the eyes.

 They put a bag of chips on the ground as bait and tested how long it took herring gulls to approach.

 With a human watching, this was an average 21 seconds more than when they looked away, with most keeping well away.

 Lead author Madeleine Goumas, of the Centre for Ecology and Conservation at Exeter University's Penryn Campus in Cornwall, said: "Gulls are often seen as aggressive and willing to take food from humans.

 "So it was interesting to find most wouldn't even come near during our tests."

 Herring gulls, the most familiar of Britain's seagulls, have a reputation for pinching people's food.